 In addition, Colisée has introduced the Mini nutritional assessment (MNA®) to help prevent and anticipate undernutrition in residents.
-The MNA® is an internationally recognised standard that provides a simple and regular assessment of a person's nutritional status.
-In 2023, 80% of residents had an up-to-date MNA®.
+The MNA® is an internationally-recognized standard that provides a simple, regular assessment of a person's nutritional status (for more details, see pages 92-93 of the 2024 Sustainability Report).
+The proportion of residents with an up-to-date MNA® was 88% in 2024.